naveenshankar/company-exercise/Readme.md

 ```
 * navigate to http://localhost:4000

-* do you work within the testCode directory

 # Functionality Implemented
 *Show a list of companies
 *Show the details/full record of an existing company